stellenberger/CV/README.md

 - Implementing dynamic User Interfaces for hundreds of users with ReactJS.
 - Conducting Code Reviews
+- Testing the application using React Testing Library, Jest, Enzyme
+- Familiarity with GitHub Actions and Docker
 - Leading a team of Developers through Agile Sprints
 - Onboarding volunteers

 *Volunteer Back End Developer (May - July)*

 - Developing a Ruby on Rails API for a React and Flutter front end, managing user authentication, campaigns, donations, blogs, comments, and more.
-- Use of Docker for deployment
+- Use of Docker and GitHub Actions for deployment and CI
 - Mapped out the entire relation table for documentation in a diagram for use in onboarding and debugging.